Flow Matching in 5 Minutes

 source = torch.randn(1) # or any other source distribution

-for t in range(NUM_STEPS):
+for step in range(NUM_STEPS):

-source # this should be the target point
+current_position # the target point

 High-Dimensional Case